Whatever Happened To Ernest T. Bass?

 So, all in all, as much as we loved Ernest T. Bass, it turns out (as is often the case) there's a lot more to the man who so convincingly made us believe he was nothing more than a fun troublemaker!

-So then, whatever happened to Howard Morris, our loveable Ernest T. Bass?
+So then, whatever happened to Howard Morris, our lovable Ernest T. Bass?

-Well, he passed away in 2005 at the age of 85.
+The great Howard Morris passed away in 2005 at the age of 85.
 And God Bless him.
+And thank you for the laughs.